neondatabase/website/content/docs/import/import-from-postgres.md

 - The `psql` utility only supports plain SQL dumps.
 If you import a database from an archive that is not in plain-text format, you must use the `pg_restore` utility instead of `psql`.
 - `pg_dumpall` and `pg_dump` with the `-C` option are not supported.
-- Because `pg_dump` dumps a single database, it does not include information about roles stored in the global `pg_authid` catalog.
-If you do not create roles in Neon before importing a database that has roles, you will receive "role does not exist" errors during the import operation.
-You can ignore these errors if they occur.
-They do not prevent data from being imported.
 - Some PostgreSQL features that require access to the local file system are not supported by Neon.
 For example, tablespaces and large objects are not supported.
 Please take this into account when importing a database into to Neon.
 When importing from a plain-text `.sql` script, you can specify the `--no-tablespaces` option to exclude commands that select tablespaces.
 The `--no-tablespaces` option is ignored when creating an archive (non-text) output file using `pg_dump`.
 For custom-format archive files, you can specify the `--no-tablespaces` option when you call `pg_restore`.
 To exclude large objects from your dump, use the `--no-blobs` option with `pg_dump`.
 - You can import individual tables from a custom-format database dump using the `-t <table_name>` option with `pg_restore`.
 Individual tables can also be imported from a CSV file.
 See [Import from CSV](/docs/import/import-from-csv).